Hey, my friend. This episode is going to be a little different.

 Prayer

-God, thank You for meeting me in the middle of this season—just as it is.
-You see what I’m carrying.
+God, thank You for meeting us in the middle of this season, just as it is.
+You see what we’re carrying.
 You know what feels heavy, and what feels important.
-Would You give me clarity for what matters most right now?
-Help me to recognize what You’re inviting me to focus on—and what I can gently release.
-Where I’ve been striving for perfection, teach me to choose faithfulness instead.
-Where I feel stretched or overwhelmed, remind me that You are with me in it.
-Help me to be present with You, and with the people in front of me.
-And give me peace in the simplicity.
-In Jesus’ name, I pray, amen.
+Would You help us know what matters most right now?
+Help us to recognize what You’re inviting us to focus on—and what we can gently release.
+Help us to be present with You, and with the people in front of us.
+In Jesus’ name, we pray, amen.

 RELATED EPISODES: